Section 8 notice received. You have the right to stay.

 We build your defence

-The system generates your N11 defence form (or equivalent), a written defence statement addressing the ground, and a checklist of supporting evidence — rent receipts, repair correspondence, medical evidence, etc.
+The system generates your N11R defence form (the residential possession defence form), a written defence statement addressing the ground, and a checklist of supporting evidence — rent receipts, repair correspondence, medical evidence, etc.

 Prepare for your hearing